World Dream Bank

-- Yesterday as I wrote my dreams, two friends invaded my room to talk to me, then stayed to talk to each other!
+- Yesterday as I wrote my dreams, two friends barged into my room, talking loudly to each other!
 I listened politely rather than boot them out so I could write.

 - I've had a baffling illness the last few years.
 Is my immune system still trying to identify the invaders?

 - Debris: this week my room's full of junk others brought in for me to sort through.
-I want to toss it!
+Why not toss it?

 - Broken sad statues: one of my dream-sculptures is broken, awaits mending; and three more unfinished figurines gather dust.